iva2k/svelte-blank-20220525/CREATING.md

 This file describes how this app was created.

+## Software Mantra

+### DRY

+DRY - Don't-Repeat-Yourself.
+Knowledge should always reside in a single place.
+If code of more than 3 steps is repeated twice, maybe... if thrice - for sure refactor it so it resides in a single place and used from there.
+DRY is avoiding knowledge duplication (and splintering) and reducing the repetition of code patterns in favor of abstractions and avoiding redundancy.
+It also can be explained as SST - Single-SourceOf-Truth principle - "every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
+Code can still be duplicated - it is sometimes a judgement call for balancing with other principles.

+### KISS

+KISS - Keep-It-Simple,Stupid.
+Keep the code simple and clear, making it easy to understand.
+If code needs comments, think hard - the code can probably be simplified by renaming, restructuring, breaking up.

 ## Prerequisites

 Please follow the [Tauri Getting Started Guide](https://tauri.studio/en/docs/getting-started/intro#steps) to setup your system with the required Rust toolchain.